jrgomez21/osTicket-prereqs/README.md

 <h3> Step 1: Installing your Hypervisor </h3>

-<b> In this tutorial, I will be showing you two ways on how to install Virt-Mananger in Pop!_OS (Ubuntu based Linux OS) </b>
+In this tutorial, I will be showing you two ways on how to install Virt-Mananger in Pop!_OS (Ubuntu based Linux OS)
 - Using Pop!_OS proprietary App Management application
 - Using the terminal

 // insert image